smarton-empower/Smarton-AI/README.md

 SmartonAI consists of two main components, each contributing significantly to the overall user experience and effectiveness of the system:
 1.3.1 Chat Plugin
-The Chat Plugin serves as an interactive AI tutor, guiding users through the functionalities related to PCB design (pcbnew) [7] and schematics (eeschema) [8] in KiCad.
+The Chat Plugin serves as an interactive AI tutor, guiding users through the functionalities related to PCB design (pcbnew)[[7]](#5) and schematics (eeschema) [[8]](#6) in KiCad.
 It is designed to understand user queries, analyze, and break down tasks, and offer solutions in a conversational manner akin to ChatGPT.
 This feature greatly simplifies the learning curve, providing contextually aware and personalized assistance.
 1.3.2 OneCommandLine Plugin
 The OneCommandLine Plugin, on the other hand, primarily focuses on plugin selection and intelligent execution based on user needs.
 By understanding user commands, it facilitates rapid plugin selection and activation, thus speeding up the design process and improving productivity.
 Together, these two components empower users with a seamless, intelligent, and highly interactive design environment within KiCad, enhancing both the learning and practical aspects of electronic design automation.